IDontReallyCode/OptionsBacktesting/README.md

 #### LOOP:
 [SOMETHING SEEMS OFF IN THE LOGIC HERE]
-1. Tell the `Market` to move one step in time by passing the next `['datetime']`
+1. Tell the `Market` to move one step in time by going to the next `['datetime']`
    - This way, when the `Strategy` (or any other object) accesses data, it can ask for all the data "up until, and including, that datetime", or, "the lastest data", which would be the latest snapshot for options, or the latest candle for stocks.
 2. Tell the `Dealer` execute orders.
    - The `Dealer` has a list of waiting `Order`s.
    - The `Dealer` loops through all waiting orders and tries to execute them.
      - The `Dealer` will play the role of the clients' broker here and verify that the account can execute the order
        - So, it will check that there is enough capital and get the margin [TODO]
      - If an `Order` is executed, it is removed from the queue, and a `Trade` is created
      - If and `Order` is canceled because of lack of capital or margin, a feedback is sent to the strategy [TODO]
+   - The `Dealer` get's the list of option positions and checks for expired options.
+[TODO]
+     - OTM options are removed from the positions
+     - ITM options are executed immediately
 3. Tell the `Account` to update based on the `Trade`s
    - `Trade` should also include the Margin change.
    - The value of each position is updated and the total value in the account is updated.